xerolinux/xlapit-cli/README.md

 ### Acessing Toolkit

 You can access toolkit by either typing `xero-cli -m` in terminal or from the application menu via the **XeroLinux Post Installation Toolkit** shortcut..
 Just close terminal window once done using it lol ;)

-### Toolkit Notes

-It's crucial to clarify that this toolkit isn't intended for custom Arch-Based distros.
-While some elements might function, I can't ensure seamless compatibility due to potential conflicts arising from differing tweaks and repositories.
-To ensure optimal performance, it's strongly recommended for use on a clean Pure-Arch install executed through the **ArchInstall** script.

-### GPU Driver Notes

-When it comes to **GPU Drivers**, toolkit covers most common setups.
-It currently does **NOT** cover Hybrid ones.
-For those you will have to consult online documentation, sorry.
-Anyway, by answering the prompts correctly you will have your system(s) up and running in no time at all.
-Even Kernel modules will load for **nVidia**.
-If you have any issues let me know here...

-### 3rd Party Kernel Support

-No 3rd party Kernels are provided by this toolkit.
-So if you install any, please remember to include their headers for seamless functionality of anything that relies on *DKMS* (Dynamic Kernel Modules).

 ### How to Contribute